Anton-Su/javascript/react/README.md

-# Airbnb React/JSX Style Guide
+# Airbnb React Style Guide

 *approach to React and JSX*